rockneurotiko/ex_gram/README.md

 ### HTTP Adapter

-You should add Tesla or Maxwell HTTP adapter, by default it will try to use the Tesla adapter, these are the defaults:
+You should add Tesla or custom HTTP adapter, by default it will try to use the Tesla adapter, these are the defaults:

 On deps:
 ``` elixir